samsymons/samsymons.com/source/articles/2017-05-19-better-string-enums-in-swift.html.markdown

 tags: swift, objective-c
 ---

 Swift has a number of great features for improving the way it imports Objective-C code.
 With `NS_SWIFT_NAME` you can customize the name of functions imported into Swift, and nullability annotations let you work closer with Swift's optional system.
-These features are very useful and pretty well known, but one feature I don't see talked about as often, however, is `NS_STRING_ENUM`.
+These features are very useful and pretty well known, but one feature I don't see talked about as often is `NS_STRING_ENUM`.

 READMORE